-Commercial Core Area - The first Coastal Development Permit for new development of the Commercial Core shall be required to demonstrate as part of the CDP that required land area has been reserved for parking for higher priority uses located within the Commercial Core area (e.g., designated boater parking, public launch ramp facility and boat storage), in the quantity and location required in Section 14.2 (j) below.
-Parking areas outside of the Commercial Core shall not be used to meet the parking demand for new development outside of the Commercial Core.
+Commercial Core Area - The first Coastal Development Permit for new development of the Commercial Core shall be required to demonstrate as part of the CDP that required land area has been reserved for parking for higher priority uses located within the Commercial Core area (e.g., designated boater parking, public launch ramp facility and boat storage), in the quantity and location required in Section 14.2 (j).
 The CDP shall also require that the parking for the higher priority uses within the Commercial Core shall be constructed and open for use prior to the occupancy of the new Commercial Core development.

-Marine Service Commercial, Marine Commercial and Recreation Areas - The location and amount of new development adjacent to park and beach areas shall not adversely impact public use of the low cost wateroriented recreation, park and beach uses by ensuring that adequate parking spaces are maintained for these uses.
+Marine Service Commercial, Marine Commercial and Recreation Areas - The location and amount of new development adjacent to park and beach areas shall not adversely impact public use of the low cost water-oriented recreation, park and beach uses by ensuring that adequate parking spaces are maintained for these uses.
 Accordingly, all Coastal Development Permits for new development in Planning Areas 1, 4 and 5 shall demonstrate that the intensity of the proposed development and the proposed hours of operation will not adversely impact public use of the beach or park area within the Planning Area.